drBenway/pixi-vn-wiki/start/canvas-transition.md

 ## Dissolve transition

-Dissolve transition makes a canvas component visible by gradually increasing the alpha.
+The dissolve transition when:
+* shows a component, gradually increases `alpha`.
 If exist a image with the same alias, the existing image will be removed when the new image is shown.
+* removes a component, gradually decreases `alpha`.

-This transition is created with the [`FadeAlphaTicker`](/start/animations-effects.md#fade)
+This transition is created with the [`FadeAlphaTicker`](/start/animations-effects.md#fade).

 The `showWithDissolveTransition` function has the following parameters: